FaaSr/FaaSr-workflow/README.md

 ---

-*This guide covers the essential usage of FaaSr CLI workflows.
+*This guide covers the essential usage of FaaSr Workflow GitHub Actions.
 For advanced configurations and custom implementations, refer to the source code in the `scripts/` directory.*